actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/01 Introduction.md

 		}
 ```

-As a preliminary exercise in this tutorial, you could try to implement a cleaner in Java that
+As a preliminary exercise in this tutorial, you could try to implement a cleaner in Java that:

 * picks up waste,
 * drops waste in a waste bin,
 * recharges at a charging station before the battery is empty.

-In the following exercises we will use features of the Jadex BDI model
+In the following exercises we will use features of the Jadex BDI model to build a more sophisticated agent step by step.